 Stewart grew up in Longhope, (in the Forest of Dean).
-He went to school at Dene Magna, in nearby Mitcheldean, before studying Physics at Southampton University, and later completing a PhD in electrical engineering at Bristol University.
+He went to school at Dene Magna, in nearby Mitcheldean, before studying Physics at Southampton University, and later completing a PhD in electrical engineering (focusing on quantum computing) at Bristol University.

 His poetry sprang from his interest in music.
 As a guitar player he had been working on songwriting, but he struggled with writing melodies to go with the words.
 Stewart says that, "each piece had an uneven rhythm to it, so I stopped trying to force them into songs, and let them expand into poems".
 He says that his interest in science also led him towards poetry too.

 Stewart is drawn to writing about the Forest because of the many different layers to it as a place, combining different aspects and symbols to reveal, "something true".
 He cites its rich industrial heritage, the landscape, and contemporary, human element, including his own memories and experiences of the Forest.
 He says that blending all of these together, or creating parallels between different strands, is where the poems come from.
 "I particularly enjoy writing dark," says Stewart, "mysterious poems set in dark, mysterious landscapes".

 For a full list of all of Stewart's published poems visit: https://stewartcarswell.wordpress.com/